PaulWolfDE/PasswordManager/README.md

 - SHA-256
 - MD5

+Master passwords are being derived by the PBKDF#2 algorithm based on the SHA-256 hash function.

 The chosen algorithms and the vault key can be edited later in the database settings.

 ## Requirements
-- Java Runtime Environment Version 8 or above
+- Java Runtime Environment Version 17

 ## How to use
 ### Create a database